StockManagementLabs/atum-rest-api-docs/source/includes/wp-api-v3/_introduction.md

 Older WC REST API versions are not supported by ATUM.
 </aside>

-These API Docs are restricted to ATUM data, if you want to see docs for the other WC endpoints, we suggest you read the [WC REST API Docs](https://woocommerce.github.io/woocommerce-rest-api-docs/).
+These API Docs are restricted to ATUM data, if you want to read docs for the other WC endpoints, we suggest you read the [WC REST API Docs](https://woocommerce.github.io/woocommerce-rest-api-docs/).

 Some of the endpoints described on these docs are just the ones described in the WC's official API docs but with extra info regarding ATUM data.
-The data added by ATUM to the WC endpoints can be identified in these docs with the label: <i class="label label-atum inline">ATUM</i>.
+The data added by ATUM to the official WC's endpoints can be identified in these docs with the label: <i class="label label-atum inline">ATUM</i>.

 There is info described here that it's ony available when some of the ATUM's premium add-ons are active.
 We'll identify them with orange labels like <i class="label label-addon inline">Multi-Inventory</i> or <i class="label label-addon inline">Product Levels</i>.